oils-for-unix/oils/doc/command-vs-expression-mode.md

 ```

 So yeah you do have to have an awareness of what's an expression and what's a "word/command", which is why I highlighted it.

+Right I should have clarified – they don’t turn globbing back on.
+It’s just a string.
+It’s up to the function that is called to interpret as a glob or not.

+It’s exactly like the difference between:

+    from glob import glob; glob('*.py')  # yes glob
+    os.listdir('*.py')  # no glob because it's not how listdir() works

+in Python.
+Single quoted strings in Oil are just like string literals in Python.
+Does that make sense?

+I’m not sure what you mean by myEcho?
+Both of these work in Oil just like they
+do in sh:

+    echo *
+    echo '*'

+Because you’ve never entered expression mode.
+You’re still in command mode.

+Here’s a short summary:

+    command mode: unquoted is a string, while $dollar is a variable.
+    expression mode: 'quoted' is a string, while unquoted is a variable.